dpericich/The-Zebra-Homework/README.md

 ## How to use

 Clone this repository onto your machine and run "npm install" from the terminal.
 This will install all dependencies for the project.

+## Differences

+There were no assets for the icons in the expandable section, so I used the ionicons feature to add these in.